Buildstarted/buildstarted.com/_posts/2010-08-23-fun-with-dynamicobject-dynamic-and-the-settings-table.md

         }
 </code></pre>

-<h2>Modifying our existing user object</h2>
+##Modifying our existing user object

-<p>Now we have a new DynamicObject class that we can use to populate our settings but we'll need to modify our existing User class to utilize the new Settings.
-One of the downsides is that we'll have two exposed properties instead of one but I think it's negligable.</p>
+Now we have a new DynamicObject class that we can use to populate our settings but we'll need to modify our existing User class to utilize the new Settings.
+One of the downsides is that we'll have two exposed properties instead of one but I think it's negligable.

 <pre><code>public class User {
     public Int32 UserID { get; set; }